 It is okay to feel uncertain about calling an addiction hotline to seek help.
 But if you or your dear one needs help with alcohol addiction, calling a helpline is the first major step towards living a better life.

 - You will reach supportive staff.

-- Your conversation will be 100% confidential and private.
+- Your representative will keep your conversation confidential and private.